syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-OCR/Features.md

 {% endtabs %}

+You can downloaded a complete working sample from [GitHub](https://github.com/SyncfusionExamples/PDF-Examples/tree/master/OCR/.NET/Set-temp-folder-while-performing-OCR).

 ## Performing OCR with different Page Segmentation Mode

-The PageSegment property is used to set the page segmentation mode.
+The [PageSegment](https://help.syncfusion.com/cr/file-formats/Syncfusion.OCRProcessor.OCRSettings.html#Syncfusion_OCRProcessor_OCRSettings_PageSegment) property is used to set the page segmentation mode.
 By default, OCR works with the "Auto" page segmentation mode.
 Kindly refer to the following code example to perform OCR with different page segmentation mode.

 N> The page segmentation mode is supported only in the Tesseract version 4.0 and above.